 North Devon Council is required by law to protect the public funds it administers.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, or where undertaking a public function in order to prevent and detect fraud.

-The Audit Commission appoints the auditor to audit the accounts of this authority.
-It is also responsible for carrying out data matching exercises.
+The Cabinet Office is responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
-Where a match is found it indicates that there is an inconsistency which requires further investigation.
+Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

-The use of data by the Audit Commission in a data matching exercise is carried out with statutory authority under its powers in Part 2A of the Audit Commission Act 1998.
+The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

-Data matching by the Audit Commission is subject to a code of practice.
+Data matching by the Cabinet Office is subject to a code of practice.

 View further information on the Cabinet Office's legal powers and the reasons why it matches particular information here.
 For further information on data matching at this authority contact Jon Triggs (Head of Resources) by emailing email@example.com or you can contact our internal auditor Rachel de Bradeny by emailing firstname.lastname@example.org who is the council's key NFI contact.